aashishsec/httpAlive/README.md

 # httpAlive

 - HttpAlive is a  tool designed to efficiently probe for alive subdomains and Urls  from a provided list along with statuscode and content length.

+- This httpAlive tool also had threading which will speed up the process.

 -  Works in all platforms.